 Reseeding Plan of Action

 - Soil Sample.

 - Spray post emergence for broadleaved weeds especially Docks and Thistles before grazing.

-Picking tried and tested varieties from PPI and DAFM recommended list.
-This list ranks ryegrass varieties based on their potential to influence farm profitability.
+We pick tried and tested varieties from the Teagasc Pasture Profit Index and Department of Agriculture recommended list.
+The PPI list ranks ryegrass varieties based on their potential to influence farm profitability.
 Each variety tested is given an index based on traits.
 These include economic importance for grassland farmers combined with good management techniques.
-The traits are Spring, summer and Autumn Growth, Silage Yields, Quality and Persistency.
-In conjunction with DAFM recommended list the PPI is designed to assist with Variety Selection suitable to each farming system.
+The traits are Spring, Summer and Autumn Growth, Silage Yields, Quality and Persistency.
+In conjunction with the DAFM recommended list the PPI is designed to assist with variety selection suitable to each farming system.

 - Soil test for P, K and lime requirements (pH) before reseeding.

 - Soil test in autumn before planned reseeding.
 Make sure to test to an adequate soil depth-10cm.

 - The target soil pH is 6.3 for mineral soils and pH 5.5 for peat soils.
 Do not apply more than 7.5ton lime/ha (3 ton/ac) in a single application.

 - P and K must be brought up to soil index 3.

 - N is essential for good grass establishment and growth.
 Apply 40kg N/ha (30 units N/ac) when reseeding.